danscan/zod-jsonrpc/README.md

-# @danscan/zod-jsonrpc
+# zod-jsonrpc

-Create JSON-RPC 2.0-compliant clients and servers that use Zod to validate requests and responses.
+Create type-safe JSON-RPC API clients and servers in JS/TS using any transport.

-Just define your methods with Zod schemas and handlers, and zod-jsonrpc will handle the rest.

 ## Features